jjhk-coag/jjhk-coag/README.md

 ## Hi there 👋

-I'm Jakub Karczewski and I currently study IT (gamedev) at PJATK university in Gdańsk.
+I am Jakub Karczewski and I currently study IT (gamedev) at PJATK university in Gdańsk.

--  I’m currently working on my group engineering project (AI use in games / game that changes difficulty level depending on player emotions).
+-  I am currently working on my group engineering project (AI use in games / game that changes difficulty level depending on player's emotions).
--  I’m currently learning Japanese and expanding my programming skills.
+-  I am currently learning Japanese and expanding my programming skills.

 <!--
 **KubeNaxe/KubeNaxe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.